- Common Name(s):

 - Herbs, Native Plants, Perennials, Wildflowers

-Ironweed is a heraceous perennial that may grow 8 to 10 feet tall.
+Ironweed is an herbaceous native perennial wildflower in the Asteraceae family.
+It may grow 8 to 10 feet tall.
 The leaves are alternate and finely toothed with a downy underside.
 Deep purple flowers appear in clusters from mid summer to mid fall.
+This low maintenance wildflower naturalizes easily and works well in a rain garden.

 Regions: Mountains, Piedmont, Coastal